mbd-s/dotfiles/README.md

 # Dotfiles

-My personal dotfiles for a `fish` shell on macOS 12 (or later), including basic tools and opinionated settings.
+My personal dotfiles for a `fish` shell on macOS 13, including basic tools and opinionated settings.
 You probably don't want to adopt these wholesale, but feel free to use what you like.